charlos1204/longitudinal_division_classification/README.md

     * train_functions_sgd.py: python code with additional functions to run the training code.
     * README.md: current redme file
     * install_python_linux.md: python 3.6 installation instructions.
+    * samples: sample images that the model has not seen during training.
+This images are for predicting the class.
+    * fake_samples: fake samples images of bacteria to predict the class.
+This images are to see how good the model has generalized.
 3. Unzip the data.zip file.
 data folder list:
     * train: images of the two clases to train del model (longitudinal division and other division).